klren0312/egg-zrole/README.md

 ### 2.[test/fixtures/zrole-test](test/fixtures/zrole-test).
 > this test project, show the following features:
->1.anonymous; 2.custom response; 3.multi roles check
+>1.anonymous; 2.custom response; 3.multi roles check;4.super manage

 model and policy use the fixed file
 If you set `useAnonymous` to `true`, the request that has no header(Authorization) will be the `anonymous` user.
 It will access the `anonymous` api, like,